Backyard Wildlife Habitat: Effectiveness and success

-Prior to 2004 there was no scientific study as to whether backyard habitats actually help butterflies.
+Backyard habitats that focus on native plants and increasing plant diversity have been shown, in studies from 2008 and 2021, to provide better quality environments for bees and birds.

 A study published in 2004 of the effect on Battus philenor in the San Francisco area found that gardens where the host plants were more than 40 years old, the gardens were as good as natural sites, and where the host plants were less than eight years old the species was unlikely to visit.
 In between these plant ages, butterflies laid eggs but these had an inferior survival rate.

 Although no scientific study has been done that has studied Certified Wildlife Habitats, as defined above, specifically in terms of increased native biodiversity, extensive investigation has been made into the biodiversity benefits of using native plants in suburban and urban native landscapes in general.
 An article published in Conservation Biology addresses the need to enhance the habitat value of suburban and urban spaces, which have been identified as a primary cause of decline in many threatened or endangered species, and promotes these areas as having potential for social and educational value as well.
 The author asserts that using a more balanced approach to conservation biology that addresses more densely populated areas, rather than one that focuses mainly on relatively undisturbed areas, can help to mitigate effects of human land use.